blobmister/raytracing-engine/README.md

 WIP: I extend on this further by implementing multi-threading + CUDA optimisations, and then use a micro-benchmarking tool to compare performance between single thread CPU, multi thread CPU, and multi thread GPU for basic graphics tasks.

+For more details about my current progress, how I have optimized the render times compared to the original guide, and other implmenetation features of the project, please consult the [wiki](https://github.com/blobmister/raytracing-engine/wiki).

 # Usage
 To compile, run the following commands in the root directory: